ChengdaXu/android-interview-questions/README.md

 #### Supporting Different Screen Sizes

 * **How do you support different types of resolutions?** - [Learn from here](https://developer.android.com/training/multiscreen/screensizes)
+    - Alternative layout: use resource qualifiers for different screen sizes: e.g layhout-hdpi

 #### Permissions

 * **What are the different protection levels in permission?**
+    - Normal: Low-risk permissions that don’t pose a threat to user privacy or device operation.
+        - Behavior:
+            - Automatically granted at install time.
+            - No user interaction required.
+    - Dangerous: Permissions that access sensitive user data (e.g., location, contacts) or device features (e.g., camera).
+        - Behavior:
+            - Requires explicit user approval at runtime (for apps targeting API 23+).
+            - Denied by default until the user grants consent.
+    - Signature: Permissions granted only to apps signed with the same certificate as the app declaring the permission.
+        - Behavior:
+            - Automatically granted if the requesting app shares the signing key.
+            - Used for secure inter-app communication (e.g., between apps from the same developer).
+    - Other: there are a lot!

 #### Native Programming